Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Conclusion

-We introduced several forms of syntax into a language to introduce the new concepts of scalar and tensor functions.
-However, we think it is possible to introduce the concepts of scalar and tensor functions even using a static type system or the overloading feature of object-oriented programming.
-For example, in a static type system, whether the parameter of a function is a scalar or tensor parameter can be specified when specifying the type of the function.
-Although we could not discuss this in this paper, it is an interesting research topic to think about how to incorporate the ideas proposed in this paper into existing programming languages naturally.
+This paper showed that we can import tensor index notation into a programming language by introducing a set of symbolical index reduction rules that is compatible with scalar and tensor parameters.
+The proposed method allows users to define functions that handle symbolic tensor indices without additional descriptions for handling these symbolic tensor indices.
+We demonstrated the proposed method by showing our proof-of-concept programming language Egison.
+The proposed method can be implemented also in the other programming languages.
+It is an interesting research topic to think about how to incorporate the proposed method into existing programming languages.
+For example, we think it is possible to introduce the concept of scalar and tensor parameters using a static type system~\cite{DBLP:books/daglib/0005958}.
+In a language with a static type system, whether the parameter of a function is a scalar or tensor parameter can be specified when specifying the type of the function.

-In particular, it is of substantial significance to incorporate this method into programming languages such as Formura~\cite{muranushi2016automatic} and Diderot~\cite{kindlmann2016diderot} that have a compiler that generates code for executing tensor calculation in parallel.
-For example, incorporating this method into Formura would enable us to describe physical simulation using not only the Cartesian coordinate system but also more general coordinate systems such as the polar and spherical coordinate system in simple programs.
+In particular, it is of substantial significance to incorporate the proposed method into programming languages such as Formura~\cite{muranushi2016automatic} and Diderot~\cite{kindlmann2016diderot} that have a compiler to generate code for executing tensor calculation efficiently.
+For example, incorporating the proposed method into Formura would enable us to describe physical simulation using not only the Cartesian coordinate system but also more general coordinate systems such as the polar and spherical coordinate systems in simple programs.

-By the way, index notation as discussed in this paper is a notation invented over a century ago.
-Especially, it is well known that Einstein summation notation was invented by Einstein when he was working on general relativity theory.
-In addition to index notation, there might still be many notations in mathematics that are useful, but not yet introduced into programming.
-There might also be notations that describe the formulas of existing theories more concisely, but that mathematicians have not discovered yet.

-We contend that it is very useful for those researching programming languages who are familiar with many programming paradigms and can flexibly create new programming languages to learn a wider range of mathematics for the future of programming languages.
+This paper focuses on the importation of tensor index notation into programming.
+However, there are still many notations in mathematics that are useful but not yet introduced into programming.
+Importation of these notations is not only useful but also leads us to deepen our understanding on mathematical notations.